 The administrative platform that VMBA office provides includes membership, insurance, member benefits, event support & promotion, statewide advocacy.
 This important advocacy work is the cornerstone of outdoor recreation in Vermont.
 Protecting our private landowners from undue regulation is the most critical element of our collective mountain biking future.

-In 2019, riders rallied to provide an additional $57,000 in chapter add-on revenue and another $42,500 in Naming Grants which gives outdoor-minded businesses, of all types in Vermont, authentic access to making trail decisions with Chapters.
+In 2021, riders rallied to provide an additional $102,000 in Chapter add-on revenue, we awarded $50,000 in VMBA Trail Grants to 10 different trail projects, and another $33,500 in Naming Grants which gives outdoor-minded businesses, of all types in Vermont, authentic access to making trail decisions with Chapters.